 At a Glance

 In October of 2020 the D.C.
 District Court granted Summary Judgment to Defendants, holding the Bureau of Prisons did not violate due process when it designated Kifah Jayyousi to the CMU.
-We are appealing to the D.C.
+We appealed to the D.C.
 Circuit Court, and they are holding oral argument on October 18, 2021.

 In 2006 and 2008, the federal Bureau of Prisons (BOP) secretively created two experimental “Communications Management Units” (CMUs) in Terre Haute, Indiana, and Marion, Illinois, designed to isolate certain prisoners from the rest of the prison population and the outside world.
 Prisoners in CMUs are banned from any physical contact with friends and family, and their access to phone calls and work and educational opportunities are extremely limited.
 CCR filed Aref v.
 Holder (now Aref v.
 Garland), challenging policies and practices at the CMUs, in the U.S District Court for the District of Columbia, on April 1, 2010.
 The case is part of CCR’s broader efforts to challenge mass incarceration, discrimination, and abusive prison policies.

 The plaintiffs in Aref are low- or medium-security prisoners who were designated to the CMU despite their clean or near-spotless disciplinary histories.
 Not a single one has been disciplined for any communications-related infraction within the last decade, nor for any significant disciplinary offense.
 Though the creation of the CMUs marked a dramatic change in BOP policy, they were opened without the required public notice and opportunity to comment.